ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 user/profile level but users should keep in mind that all SELECT queries may then return outdated results.

 To clear the query result cache, use statement `SYSTEM DROP QUERY RESULT CACHE`.
-The content of the query result cache is displayed in system table `SYSTEM.QUERYRESULT_CACHE`.
+The content of the query result cache is displayed in system table `SYSTEM.QUERY_RESULT_CACHE`.
 The number of query result cache hits and misses are shown as events "QueryResultCacheHits" and
 "QueryResultCacheMisses" in system table `SYSTEM.EVENTS`.
 Both counters are updated only for SELECT queries which run with settings
 "enable_experimental_query_result_cache = true" or "enable_experimental_query_result_cache_passive_usage = true".
 In particular, all other
 queries do not increment the cache miss counter.